Outgoing TCP connections

 Applications must use bidirectional connections to receive callbacks.

 Outgoing WS connections

-WebSocket connections require the server to use the IceWS transport.
+WebSocket connections require the server to configure a Websocket endpoint.

 Outgoing WSS connections

-Secure WebSocket (WSS) connections require the server to use the IceWS transport.
+Secure WebSocket (WSS) connections require the server to configure IceSSL and a Websocket endpoint.

 Outgoing SSL connections

 Browser applications can use WSS.

 The lack of support for DNS queries affects fault tolerance.

 In most language mappings, the Ice run time performs a DNS query to resolve an endpoint's host name into one or more IP addresses.
 Specifying a multi-homed host name in an endpoint provides the client with a simple form of fault tolerance because Ice has multiple addresses to use during connection establishment.